MichaelMaiii/AIGC-Brain/README.md

 <br>

 ## Citation
-If you use this code for your research, please cite our papers.
+If you use this project for your research, please cite our papers.
 ```bibtex
 @article{mai2023unibrain,
   title={Unibrain: Unify image reconstruction and captioning all in one diffusion model from human brain activity},